Environmental Social Governance (ESG)

 The Group is a member of the QCA and adopts its code of conduct as detailed in our Corporate Governance section.

 In addition to our top-down approach, bottom-up engagement is essential for the successful integration of ESG principles.
-To foster this, we implement an open channel for employees at all levels to contribute ideas, feedback, and solutions related to ESG initiatives.
+Our staff roadshows, staff forum, and staff feedback channels are all open channels for our people, at all levels, to contribute ideas, feedback, and solutions related to ESG initiatives.
 We also encourage the flow of ideas to identify and act on local opportunities for improvement.
 This dual approach ensures that ESG is a shared responsibility and passion.

 Everyday sustainability

-The services offered by Ramsdens have a sustainability and recycling theme and embraces the ethos of a circular economy.
-Customers use already owned assets to obtain a loan or receive cash.
+The services offered by Ramsdens have a sustainability theme.
+Recycling unwanted jewellery embraces the ethos of a circular economy.

-While the expectation of a pawnbroking customer is to repay the loan in order to be able to borrow again, if they do not, the asset pledged is either refurbished and recycled by being sold to a retail jewellery customer or the item is melted for its intrinsic value with the precious metal content reused in the manufacturing of new jewellery or other manufacturing processes.
+While we expect pawnbroking customers to repay their loans allowing them to borrow again when needed, if they do not repay the asset pledged is either refurbished and recycled by being sold to a retail jewellery customer or the item is melted for its intrinsic value with the precious metal content reused in the manufacturing of new jewellery or other manufacturing processes.
 The reclaimed precious stones are reused to manufacture new jewellery either directly by Ramsdens or through our trade contacts.

 The same is true for our purchase of precious metals service.
 We buy from customers unwanted, damaged or un-hallmarked jewellery items.
 Those items are assessed for retail potential and refurbished, recycled and hallmarked accordingly or melted for their intrinsic value.